Priyadharshini8163/Multiclass-Fish-Image-Classification/README.md

   - Visualize training history (accuracy and loss) for each model.
 - Deployment
   - Build a Streamlit application to:
     - Allow users to upload fish images.
     - Predict and display the fish category.
     - Provide model confidence scores.

+## CNN Architecture: